ajyuan/Monitori/README.md

 * Message caching system for adaptive score calculation and more accurate sentiment analysis
 * Automatic garbage collection for inactive users to reduce memory usage
 * Dynamic credit system that rewards users based on the sentiment rating of their messages
-* Leaderboard system to remind members who the most positive users in the server are :p
+* Detailed leaderboard system (to remind members who the most positive users in the server are :p)

 # How I work
 To determine the sentiment of users, I generate a log of all messages written a server and map them to their respective users.
 This can be switched on and off using the $activate and $deactivate commands, respectively.